Reporting tax evasion (shadow economy activity)

 Work of the HEMG

-The HEMG provides a forum for participants who are committed to tackling shadow economy activity to exchange views and insights as well as proposing new initiatives and ideas to combat such activity.
+The HEMG provides a forum for participants who are committed to tackling shadow economy activity.
+Also, to exchange views and insights as well as proposing new initiatives and ideas to combat such activity.

 On the one hand, such commitment includes relevant State agencies having in place:

-The provision of relevant information to State agencies ensures that they may make best use of their resources in reducing shadow economy activity.
+To provide relevant information to State agencies and ensure the best use of their resources to reduce shadow economy activity.

 Reporting shadow economy activity